Your binder contains too many pages, the maximum is 40.

 With two former members of Congress—a Senator and a Representative—as well as senior staff members to legislators and on numerous committees, we have strong ties to Capitol Hill.

-From the executive branch, our team includes former senior officials from the White House and across departments and agencies, including and Departments of Treasury, State, Defense, Justice, Commerce, Labor, and Homeland Security.
+From the executive branch, our team includes former senior officials from the White House and across departments and agencies, including the Departments of Treasury, State, Defense, Justice, Commerce, Labor, and Homeland Security.

 Global Public Policy